ecorey/Random_Nft/README.md

 ---

-'Capy vs. Gnome', a 'Magic' style game that leverages Sui randomness for gameplay and an in game token that is earned and used to play cards during a turn.
+'Capy vs. Gnome', a 'MTG' style game that leverages Sui randomness for gameplay and an in game token that is earned and used to play cards during a turn.

 ---